 From time to time we seek to establish and implement new business models.
 Forecasting the success of any new business model is inherently uncertain and depends on a number of factors both within and outside of our control.
 Our actual revenue and profit for these businesses may be significantly greater or less than our forecasts.
-Additionally, these new business models could fail, resulting in the loss of our investment in the development and infrastructure needed to support these new business models, as well as the opportunity cost of diverting management and financial resources away from more successful and established businesses.
+In addition, these new business models could fail, resulting in the loss of our investment in the development and infrastructure needed to support these new business models, as well as the opportunity cost of diverting management and financial resources away from more successful and established businesses.
+For example, we have devoted financial and operational resources to our subscription offerings without any assurance that these businesses will be financially successful.
+While we anticipate growth in this area of our business, consumer demand is difficult to predict as a result of a number of factors, including satisfaction with our products and services, our ability to provide engaging products and services products and services offered by our competitors, reliability of our infrastructure, pricing, the actual or perceived security of our information technology systems and reductions in consumer spending levels.
+In addition, if our subscription offerings are successful, sales could be diverted from established business models.
+If we do not select a target price that is optimal for our subscription services, maintain our target pricing structure or correctly project renewal rates, our financial results may be harmed.